Odd Considerations When Shopping for Makeup

 Strong scents and bright lights

-While asking for accommodations for chronic pain is so often times necessary, I feel as though hoping for a scent-free, dimly lit, quiet makeup store is a little contradictory.
-After all, they are trying to sell glitz and glam, but it sure would be nice to be able to explore the aisles, and get expert help from the cosmetologists and beauticians in the store without fear of triggering a migraine and getting too sick to make the drive back home.
 It makes my stomach feel nauseous just thinking about spending time in a beauty store.
 I always felt really discontent when walking around in the mall (another nightmarish activity I don’t know how I did so often in my teenage years) and suddenly a strong scent of perfume would brush me in the face when passing a makeup counter.

-No clear answers
+There are no clear answers

 The few times I have gone into Ulta, or Sephora, I have asked for help and picked out products I really like, but I have also gotten a migraine without fail.
 It is one of the worst environments for me personally, and it bums me out whenever I see a new, cool video for a makeup look I’d like to try, because chances are I won’t be able to go out and research, in person, those products.
 I am still trying to find a workaround for this specific, migraine dilemma.
 I tend to feel so much better about myself when I feel and look good, and for me, trying out beautiful makeup looks is apart of that.
-I honestly just find it fun, too (and yes, even–perhaps maybe even especially– those of us who do suffer from pain so often, deserve to have fun when we can!)
+I honestly just find it fun, too (and yes, even those of us who suffer from pain so often, deserve to have fun when we can!)
 For now, grocery store lines and risky online beauty product purchases are my go-to’s, but I would love to be able to eventually have migraine relief enough to shop and explore the beauty stores.

 Do you have a similar experience with difficulty buying makeup or other products like soap or cleaners?
 Let’s discuss in the comments!